 Only Chinese hair was considered strong and flexible enough for making hairnets.
 This lead to a hypocritical situation in which Americans mocked the Chinaman for his ‘pigtail’ whilst simultaneously coveting his hair for their hair nets.
 Ladies of fashion in Europe and America preferred not to know too much about the origins of the hair in the packets, fearing that they might catch diseases from it.
 Companies preferred to put emphasis on the fact the hair was ‘sterilized.’

 Hair nets were made either from combings collected from men’s plaits by local barbers or from whole plaits which flooded the market in the years around the revolution of 1911.

-The Alsatian peasant woman dressed in her finest Sunday best, demonstrating hair net making in Harrods represents the front stage of the industry.
+The Alsatian peasant woman dressed in her finest Sunday best, demonstrating hair net making in Selfridges represents the front stage of the industry.
 Backstage as many as half a million Chinese women and children were employed making hairnets for the Western market when the fashion was at its height around 1920.
 But fashions are fickle.
 With the advent of nylon the global demand for human hair nets plummeted.